Most productivity advice fails because it treats productivity like a calendar problem. In reality, it starts with your productivity mindset.

 Is burnout loading?
 Here’s how you can avoid it

-And remember, it’s okay to say “no” to extra work when you’re already maxed out.
+And yes, it’s okay to say “no” to extra work when you’re already maxed out.
 Prioritizing your workload and focusing on the most important tasks can help keep stress in check.

 Proper workload

 What I do ⇾ My monthly capacity is 6 to 10 work projects, so I don’t accept extra work beyond that.
-I have client pages on Notion to track my workload and fill the next month’s work before the current month is over.
+I track clients in Notion and try to fill next month’s work before the current month ends.

 Exercise

-Regular physical exercise is non-negotiable for me —it boosts my hormones, mental and physical well-being.
+Regular movement is non-negotiable for me —it boosts my hormones, mental and physical well-being.
 When I keep myself physically and mentally happy, my overall mood throughout the day improves, and I handle challenges more easily.

 Socializing

-What I do → As soon as I arrive in a new city, I find out where events are being announced.
-It could be a WhatsApp or Telegram group, for example.
-In Koh Phangan, there were WhatsApp groups where all kinds of events were posted every morning.
+What I do → As soon as I arrive in a new city, I find where events are shared — WhatsApp or Telegram groups, for example.
+In Koh Phangan, there were WhatsApp groups posting events every morning.

 Self-care & well-being

-What I do ⇾ I’ve reduced my social media activity, even deleting apps like Facebook from my phone.
-Morning and evening “me time” are important to me.
-Hobbies, balanced sleep and diet… These all recharge me.
-The healthier I am, the more productive and creative I become.
+What I do ⇾ I’ve reduced social media a lot.
+I even deleted apps like Facebook from my phone.
+Morning and evening “me time” matter to me.
+Hobbies, sleep, and diet are my recharge system.
+The healthier I am, the more productive and creative I feel.

 What tools can help remote workers balance their work and personal lives?